44 views

 The creditor might opt for legal action by filing a lawsuit If one fails to meet their financial obligations.
 The individual is held accountable for repaying the loan taken via a County Court Judgment (CCJ).
 If finding oneself in such a predicament, it becomes crucial to understand how to adequately prepare for court proceedings and how to comply with or adjust a court order.

 Getting out of debt in Scotland involves various options.
-You can apply for a debt repayment plan under a Debt Management Plan (DMP), a Trust Deed, or even bankruptcy.
+You can apply for a debt repayment plan under a Debt Management Plan (DMP), or even bankruptcy.
 It is important to consider your situation carefully and seek professional advice before deciding.

 No, debt collectors are not illegal in Scotland.
 They can visit your home after sending letters and making phone calls, but they must send a written warning before doing so.
 Many people in the UK could legally write off some of their debt.